Vovkiv/mlp_fics_that_i_plan_to_translate/README.md

 `I DON'T OWN RIGHTS/PERMISSIONS FOR COVER!`

-(for example, you took it from internet without asking author or cover was not made specifically for you)!
+(for example, you took it from internet without asking cover author or cover was not made specifically for you)

 Then i'll leave rights to decide, what to do in this situation to myself.
-(Which means, I can contact you, to ask for your opinion on cover, but final decision is up to me.).
+(Which means, I can contact you, to ask for your opinion on cover that i choosed from somewhere else, but final decision is up to me.).

 For example, https://github.com/Vovkiv/donuts-ukr, here, author don't owned rights on it, i decided myself, what to do with it.
 Source cover was good enough, so i took it and edited: added translated title, stylised and added link to source art directly into cover.